robinst/taglib-ruby/README.md

 ### Building

-    # Install dependencies
+Install dependencies (uses bundler, install it via `gem install bundler` if you don't have it):

     bundle install

-    # Regenerate SWIG wrappers (only necessary if you made changes)
+Regenerate SWIG wrappers if you made changes in `.i` files (use at least version 2.0.5 of SWIG):

     rake swig

-    # Compile extension
+Compile extensions:

     rake clean compile

-    # Run tests
+Run tests:

     rake test

+Run irb with library:

+    irb -Ilib -rtaglib

-    # Build and install gem into system gems
+Build and install gem into system gems:

     rake install

 ### Workflow